openscope/openscope/documentation/airport-guides/eggw.md

 ### Videomap
 Provided with the videomap is a generic videomap for the London Terminal Manoeuvring Area.
-The extended centrelines and runways of all major airports (Heathrow, Gatwick, Stansted, Luton and City) are displayed, along with the positions of important VORs.
+The extended centrelines and runways of all major airports (Heathrow, Gatwick, Stansted, Luton and City), Biggin Hill and Farnborough are displayed, along with the positions of important VORs.
 CTAs and ATZs of all the major airports are displayed too.

 Every dash on an extended centreline represents one (1) nautical mile, with each small 'T' representing four (4) miles.
 All sector splits of the LTMA are drawn on too.